 Other Recent News

-- Push for people to allow homeless to live in empty investment properties
+- Push for people to allow the homeless to live in empty investment properties

 - Renters pocket $124,000 as landlords fail to insulate rentals